 If you manage to source some stories to use, it’s all about how you write them.
 To bring out the emotion, try writing dialogue rather than description, and feelings rather than facts.
 Get some practical tips on storytelling in this blog.

 As you try new techniques to bring your content to life, it’s worth testing your assumptions on what will work for your particular audience.
-A good authoring tool will provide data dashboards that allow you to track important stats like which pages get the most hits and how long learners are choosing to spend in the elearning.
-Combining this quantitative data with qualitative feedback from your users will help you cultivate your elearning and be confident that it’s truly engaging for your audience.
+A good authoring tool will provide data dashboards that allow you to track important stats like which pages get the most hits and how long learners are choosing to spend in the elearning module.
+Combining this quantitative data with qualitative feedback from your users will help you cultivate your corporate elearning content and be confident that it’s truly engaging for your audience.

 Need inspiration?
 Check out these awesome elearning examples